-In spite of this, Privredna banka dd Zagreb and its subsidiaries, supported by our strategic partners Intesa Sanpaolo and European Bank for Reconstruction and Development, managed to perform better than many peers.
-In spite of already mentioned unfavourable economic environment, we kept a steady course, also reflecting the resilience of our earnings power in challenging conditions and the strength of customer relations that we have been continuously building.
+In spite of prevailing gloomy macroeconomic conditions, Privredna banka Zagreb dd and its subsidiaries, supported by our strategic partners Intesa Sanpaolo and European Bank for Reconstruction and Development, managed to outperform our peers in many aspects.
+We were able to accomplish such achievement by executing our predetermined business strategy thus keeping a steady course, also reflecting the resilience of our earnings power in challenging conditions and the strength of customer relations that we have been continuously building.